Jcrewse/helical-materials/README.md

 ## Usage
 The main script is `controller.py` from which you may select the system you would like to simulate, set the relevant parameters, and choose the calculations you would like to perform.
 The list of parameters in `controller.py` is not exhaustive.
 For a full description see: [GPAW basics](https://wiki.fysik.dtu.dk/gpaw/documentation/basic.html)

+## Internals
+The main portion of the calculations are contained in `GPAWcalculator.py`.
+This file contains functions that when called from `controller.py`, perform the relevant steps in GPAW to carry out the calculations.

+## Systems
+GPAW performs calculations on ASE.Atoms objects.
+We define a system in the `systems.py` file.
+Each system is a superclass of an Atoms object with additional attributes that characterize the helical symmetries (e.g. twist angle, supercell transforms matrix, etc.).